drone-labs/about/README.md

 ### 9. Update the target

-Assuming the board is running the previously built firmware, copy the programs to the right target filesystem location
+Assuming the board is running the previously built firmware, copy the applications to the target filesystem correct location

-First, stop the program:
+First, log into the board shell and stop the application:

 	$ ssh root@192.168.7.2  (default password = root)
 	# /etc/init.d/S60arduplane stop
 	# exit

-Do the copies
+Exit the shell and do the copies

 	$ scp ./build/blue/bin/a* root@192.168.7.2:/usr/bin/ardupilot

-And restart the application
+Relog into the board and restart the application (a **reboot** is safer)

-	$ ssh root@192.168.7.2  (default password = root)
+	$ ssh root@192.168.7.2
 	# /etc/init.d/S60arduplane restart

 While logged in, take a first look at the used board resources